Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Proposed Method

 \subsection{Losses}

-The loss functions used during training were crafted especially to fit the task of depth refinement under the premise that although the ground truth is relatively accurate, it contains a certain error factor, due to binning, that should be corrected.
-To achieve that, our network calculates loss for each scale and penalizes known artifacts that exist in the ground-truth, such as "Stairs Artifact".
+The loss functions used during training were crafted especially to fit the task of self-supervised depth refinement, under the premise that although the ground truth is absent, it can be approximated with a certain error factor by a simple interpolation of the input.
+Our network calculates loss for each scale and penalizes known artifacts that exist in quantized depth maps, such as "Stairs Artifact".
 Specifically, we introduce four different losses.
-Sleeve loss \ref{SL}, which provides some level of tolerance, not punishing at all if the solution is a bit far from the ground truth.
+Sleeve loss \ref{SL}, which provides some level of tolerance, not punishing at all if the solution close enough to the interpolated quantized depth.
 Cycle loss \ref{CL}, making sure fine details appear in the geometry.
-False edge loss \ref{FE}, which removes geometric artifacts that appear in the ground truth.
+False edge loss \ref{FE}, which removes geometric artifacts that appear in the interpolated quantized depth.
 Last, Total Variation loss \ref{TV}, for a smooth solution.
 Let us elaborate on each loss function.